 You already might have heard of the Raspberry Pi.
 It is a credit-card sized PC from the Raspberry Pi Foundation and is going into mass production and distribution these days.
 There is a huge demand for “the Pi” and the first orders are limited to one per person.
 A few weeks ago I got my Pi delivered and started working on what I would describe as “universal console”.
 In this post I describe my initial thoughts about this project and present an adapter that allows you to use SNES controllers as input devices for the Raspberry Pi.

-UPDATE: The RetroPie GPIO Adapter is now available and provides an easy and safe way for connecting NES and SNES controllers to the RPi!
+UPDATE: The ControlBlock is now available and provides an easy and safe way for connecting NES, SNES, and Arcade controllers to the RPi and it also provides a power switch functionality!

 Being part of the 80ies generation I belong to the group of people that grew up with a whole bunch of 8- and 16-bit video consoles.
 Nowadays, you can find emulators for all kinds of these consoles and some time ago I got the idea that it would be nice to have a tiny PC that could just be switched on to play this or that good old game.
 When I read about the Raspberry I finally decided to start this project.